Culver City ARES

-We live in a rapidly changing environment in Southern California where we can see our neighborhoods turn from quiet and bucolic to environmental or weather induced chaos.
+We live in a rapidly changing environment in Southern California where we can see our neighborhoods turn from quiet and bucolic to environmental or weather-induced chaos.
 Because you are here reading this article, you probably have taken a CERT class and have a basic idea of how to help your neighbors in a disaster scenario and would like to expand your talents and skills by adding radio communications to your resume.
-Being prepared, equipped and ready to deploy gives your ARES & CERT groups the ability for a rapid deployment.
+Being prepared, equipped and ready to deploy gives your ARES & CERT groups the ability for rapid deployment.

-OK where do I start?
-What should I have In my radio go bag?
+OK, where do I start?
+What should I have in my radio go bag?

 Now you need something to carry your radio and additional components.

 A comfortable bag that can hold all of your “Radio Go KIt.”
 I started with a sturdy, water-resistant bag that can carry all of the equipment you need.
 I chose an LAPG Tactical Bail Out Gear Bag which you can find for around $25.00 at https://lapolicegear.com.
 Which bag you ultimately decide to use should hold, at a minimum, your basic radio gear as listed below…

 Radio Go Bag Basic Equipment List

 - D/C Solution to Charge HT – Cigarette lighter adaptor charger